-The Greater Pittsburgh Chamber of Commerce, the advocacy arm of the Allegheny Conference on Community Development, serves as our region’s chief advocate at all levels of government to secure public sector investment and legislative and regulatory improvements to make our region’s business climate more competitive.
-The enduring contribution of the chamber is its ability to bring people and organizations together around issues critical to regional business and, through a unified voice, effectively convey the needs and priorities of the region to local, state and federal decision makers.
+The Greater Pittsburgh Chamber of Commerce, the advocacy arm of the Allegheny Conference on Community Development, serves as our region’s chief advocate at all levels of government to secure public sector investment and legislative and regulatory improvements to improve the economy and quality of life.
+The enduring contribution of the chamber is its ability to bring people and organizations together around issues critical to the region's competitiveness and, through a unified voice, effectively convey the needs and priorities of the region to local, state and federal decision makers.

 The Chamber enjoys a long Pittsburgh history and was instrumental in such landmark initiatives as the effort to ‘clean up’ our skies during the 1970s and 1980s and in advocating for increased federal funding for regional transportation needs – including critical bridge, waterway, highway and transit improvements.